 A thorough understanding of the composition of industrial paints is essential to guarantee their performance and compliance with environmental standards.
 As we have seen, analyzing the components used in your paints, whatever their application, is crucial to avoiding penalties, diversifying your offer (thanks to bio-based paints) and complying with regulatory constraints.

-Would you like the support of a competent laboratory with expertise in the analysis of biobased products?
-CIRAMexpert in chemical analysis, offers analysis services for bio-based paints to help manufacturers optimize their products.
-To find out more and benefit from our expertise, don't hesitate to request a study.
+Are you looking for a competent laboratory with expertise in the analysis of bio-based products?
+CIRAM, an expert in chemical analysis, offers analysis services for bio-based paints to help manufacturers optimize their products.
+To learn more and benefit from our expertise, please feel free to request a study.